serraict/serraict.github.io/pages/responses.md

 I request all team members I have worked with for more than two sprints to fill out this survey.
 On this page I present the results.

-Some might call it transparency, but I transparently declare this page to be honest self-promotion as well.
+Some might call it transparency, but I transparently declare this page to be self-promotion as well.

 Nevertheless, the request for feedback is genuine, as are the reponses.
 This feedback as well as my day-to-day interaction with my team members help me to improve my Scrum Master play.